aws-samples/aurora-dsql-samples/java/example_code/pgjdbc/README.md

 As Aurora DSQL connection tokens have expiration, we need to define a token expiration handling strategy utilized by sample code (if supported).

-IAM credentials must be available at each time a token is generated, otherwise an invalid token will be created.
+IAM credentials must be available each time a token is generated; otherwise, an invalid token will be created.
 (TBD - let's verify that this is still case with 2.0 version)

 The password tokens generated have an expiration time.
 This is configurable by setting the parameter `--expires-in-secs=<expiration time>`.
 After the expiration time has passed, connection attempts with this token will be rejected.
 This expiration applies to new connections, so after a connection is created with a valid token, the connection can remain active, but new connections will fail if the token is expired.